Download the Curbside Collection App

 Why is glass not collected in the curbside recycling program?

-Film plastics are accepted at Island Return-It Bottle Depots, Bing’s Creek, and Peerless Road Recycling depots at no cost.
+Plastic bags and film plastics (such as overwrap) are accepted at Island Return-It Bottle Depots, Bing’s Creek, and Peerless Road Recycling depots at no cost:

 - Island Return-It Duncan (6476 Norcross Road, Duncan)